yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/manage-deployments/remove-nodes.md

     You can configure the time to failover using the universe runtime configuration option `yb.auto_master_failover.master_follower_lag_hard_threshold`.

 1. During this time, you can investigate and potentially fix the problem.
+Navigate to the universe **Nodes** tab to check the status of the nodes.
+You may need to replace or eliminate unresponsive nodes, or fix a lagging master process.
+Refer to the following sections.

     If you fix the problem, the warning is dismissed, and YugabyteDB Anywhere returns to monitoring the universe.